 To charge the USB-compatible devices when your computer is off, in sleep mode, or in hibernation mode, enable the Always On USB feature on your computer.

-To configure the Always On USB settings, do the following:
+To configure the Always On USB settings, open Lenovo Vantage, and then follow the on-screen instructions.